Cut Project Times with the Best Plasma Cutters Under $1000

 - No-touch HF pilot arc

 As an alternative to the 60-amp PrimeWeld machine, the Reboot RBC-5000DL plasma cutter can save you around $250 if 50 amps (1/2-inch clean cuts) is good enough, you don’t care about CNC use, and don’t mind a drop in product quality.

-Beyond that, you’ll get a compact, and easy-to-carry cutter you can operate off a standard 120V outlet for light cutting up to 3/8 inch, or switch to 240V power to rough-cut heavy 3/4-inch plate.
-For maximum cutting ability, you’ll want a 30-amp breaker protecting a 120V circuit, and 50 amp on 240V.
+Beyond that, you’ll get a compact, and easy-to-carry cutter you can operate off a standard 120V outlet for light cutting up to 3/8 inch, or switch to 240V power to make rough cuts on a heavy 3/4-inch plate.
+For maximum cutting ability, you’ll want a 30-amp breaker protecting a 120V circuit and a 50-amp on 240V.

 You get a 13-foot no-touch pilot arc torch with HF start, which works great, but may interfere with nearby electronics.
 You’ll save even more with low-cost consumables for the AG60 torch.

 They include an air regulator and dryer combo that attaches to the rear of the plasma cutter.
 The provided connectors are cheap barbed fittings and plastic tubing, but they are easy to upgrade if needed.

 You’ll need to provide at least 70 PSI of air pressure-but not over 110 PSI-at 3.3 CFM for maximum cutting performance.

 - Good power for the cost